Field Sobriety Tests in Michigan

 When a police officer pulls over a driver on suspicion of a DUI/OWI, they will ask the driver to take field sobriety tests to gauge whether the driver is too intoxicated to drive.
 Only three types of field sobriety tests are approved by the National Highway Traffic Safety Administration because of their scientific correlation to DUI impairment.
 Police officers must perform these tests accurately or it may result in the wrongful arrest of an unimpaired driver.
 If you were charged with a DUI for failing a sobriety test in Farmington Hills, you need to contact an experienced DUI defense attorney as soon as possible.

 I, Attorney Daniel Hajji, help clients throughout Farmington Hills fight their DUI charges.
 I know the errors that commonly occur during field sobriety tests in Michigan.
 In many cases, officers fail to follow correct protocol and mistakenly arrest innocent people for DUI.
-Having handled countless DUI cases in nearly two decades, I know what mistakes police officers often make and how to highlight those mistakes to question the accuracy of your field sobriety test results.
+Having handled countless DUI cases in over two decades, I know what mistakes police officers often make and how to highlight those mistakes to question the accuracy of your field sobriety test results.

 I am available to assist you 24/7.
 Contact Daniel D. Hajji, Attorney at Law today for a free consultation at (248) 599-0054!

 What Are the Types of Field Sobriety Tests in Michigan?

 Field sobriety test results are scientifically questionable, and if the officer is improperly trained or following incorrect procedure, tests will be poorly administered.
 If you failed a field sobriety test, it is vital to speak to an experienced attorney who can question the test results and weaken the state’s case against you.